 Many people find that they develop new hobbies during their travel career breaks.
 For example, some may become wine enthusiasts after exploring different wines from all over the world.

-From France to Italy to Spain, there are endless possibilities when it comes to wine-related trips in Europe.
-If you’re looking for a relaxing vacation where you can leisurely stroll from vineyard to vineyard, then Europe is the perfect place for you.
+There are endless possibilities for wine-related European trips, from France to Italy to Spain.
+If you’re looking for a relaxing vacation where you can stroll from vineyard to vineyard, then Europe is the perfect place.

 17. Go trekking in Nepal

 The best way to see Mount Everest is to go to Mount Everest Base Camp.
-Some tour companies also have guided trekking trips from just one day to several months.
+Some tour companies have guided trekking trips from one day to several months.

 18. Apply for artist-in-residence in a national park in the United States